techidaily/site-fox-blue/source/_posts/in-2024-tips-for-efficiently-implementing-windows-11s-auto-hdr-mode.md

 Not to mention, the quality of the video might not resemble the original perfectly.
 This method is not widely tested and authorized, so use it as a last resort or with a professional editor's help.

-## Part 4: Hot FAQs on iPhone HDR Video

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: Hot FAQs on iPhone HDR Video

 ### 1\.
 Does YouTube support Apple's iPhone 12 Dolby Vision HDR videos?